Buynaksk: History

 It was granted town status in 1866.
 During the Russian Empire, the settlement was the administrative capital of the Temir-Khan-Shurinsky Okrug and Dagestan Oblast.
 In 1920, it was the center of the ephemeral Mountainous Republic of the Northern Caucasus.
 On 13 November 1920, the government of the Russian SFSR declared Dagestan's autonomy during the congress of the Dagestani people, which took place in Temir-Khan-Shura.
-In 1922, the town was renamed Buynaksk in honor of a revolutionary Ullubiy Buynaksky.
+In 1922, the town was renamed Buynaksk in honor of Bolshevik revolutionary Ullu-biy Buynaksky.
 In May 1970, Buynaksk was badly damaged by an earthquake.

 In 1999, a car bomb outside an apartment building housing the families of military officers killed sixty-four people.

 On 13 August 2009, Buynaksk was the site of two attacks associated with the growing violence throughout Dagestan and neighboring Chechnya.
 About ten men first opened fire with automatic weapons on a police post, killing four officers.
 The gunmen then entered a nearby sauna complex and killed seven female employees.

 Three soldiers were killed, and thirty-two were wounded, in a suicide car-bombing at a military base in the city on September 5, 2010.
 The driver of a Zhiguli car smashed through a gate at the base and headed for an area where soldiers were quartered in tents.
 Soldiers opened fire on the car before it reached the center of the base.
 The driver then rammed the car into a military truck, where it exploded.
 After the blast, a roadside bomb hit a car taking investigators to the scene, but no injuries were reported in the second explosion.
 However, attackers claimed killing 56 Russian soldiers by the bombing.